Free resourceEvidence based

 Mindset predicts outcomes

-Students with a growth mindset consistently outperformed students of equivalent measured ability who held a fixed mindset, particularly in response to setbacks and challenging material.
-The belief itself — independent of actual ability — changed behaviour and results.
+Students with a growth mindset — the belief that ability develops through effort — consistently outperformed students of equivalent measured ability who held a fixed mindset, particularly in response to setbacks.

-Most people think procrastination is about poor time management or laziness.
-Research by Pychyl and Flett (2012) established that procrastination is primarily an emotion regulation problem.
-We avoid tasks not because we do not want the outcome — but because starting the task triggers negative emotion: anxiety, self-doubt, boredom, fear of failure.
-The avoidance provides immediate relief.
-That relief reinforces the avoidance.
+Research by Pychyl and Flett (2012) found procrastination is primarily an emotion regulation problem.
+We avoid tasks not because we do not want the outcome — but because starting triggers discomfort: anxiety, self-doubt, boredom.
+The fix is reducing the friction of starting, not increasing willpower.

 Practical shifts that make a measurable difference